davideserafini/serverless-microservices-as-one/README.md

 I'd like to make this more ready for a general use so in the next days I will add for sure support for passing arguments at startup and solve the TODOs left in the code.

+Check the issue tab to see what's planned in details

 Any comment, idea or test is appreciated :)